NupurMunda/ai-stylist-app/README.md

-# AI Stylist – Learning-Based Aesthetic Photo Editor
+# AI Editor – Learning-Based Aesthetic Photo Editor

 This is a machine learning-powered web application built with Streamlit that learns your personal aesthetic from reference images and automatically applies similar edits to new photos.